Leslie-Hoang-007/Inventory-Manager-Master/README.md

 # Open-Dialogue
 A comprehensive tool designed to efficiently handles orders and monitor inventory within a business.
+It coordinates business operation by monitoring order status and updating inventory when orders have arrived.

 # What I learned
 - Utilizing MVC scaffolding to organize code